tess-jl/aws-developer-course/notes/14_AWS_Serverless_DynamoDB.md

 * each table has a **primary key** (decided at time of DB creation)
 * max size of row = 400KB
 -**Datatypes supported**:
-* scalar types (string, num, binary, boolean, null)
+* scalar types (string, num, binary, boolean, null) as primary key, sort key, or attributes
-* document types (List, Map) as attributes
+* document types (List, Map) only as attributes
 * set types (String set, num set, binary set), allows us to do nested stuff

 **primary key** options:
-1. **partition key only (HASH)** --> MUST be unique for each item, must be "diverse" so data is distributed across many partitions like userId
+1. **partition key only (this key is hashed to determine parition placement)** --> MUST be unique for each item, must be "diverse" so data is distributed across many partitions like userId
 1. **partition key and sort key** --> more DynamoDB-specific, **combo must be unique** --> data grouped by partition key
 --> data sorted by **sort key (aka range key)**